danielaLopes/sumo/README.md

 ```

 #### Experiment (E4) Comparison with the State-of-the-Art on Flow Correlation
 We expect this to take a maximum of xxx.
+This will generate plots in ./experiment4
 ```
 ./experiment4_setup.sh
 ./experiment4.sh